RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

         - Created due to high standard of proof required to demonstrate ongoing connection with land and the difficulties in obtaining compensation under the Native Title Act
   - Yorta Yorta Aboriginal Community v Victoria (2002)
     - native title is unlikely to be recognized in the areas of eastern and southern Australia that have been most affected by European colonization.
-      - washed away’ the Yorta Yorta community’s traditional laws, languages and customs and thus their evidence for native title claims.
+      - washed away' the Yorta Yorta community's traditional laws, languages and customs and thus their evidence for native title claims.
       - Oral evidence not sufficient
   - Western Australia v Ward (2002)
     -  courts privilege written documents, by colonisers, above the evidence by claimants.